Sovietaced/Avior/readme.md

 About
 -----

-Avior is developed by Jason Parraga, for the Marist Openflow Research project.
+Avior is developed by Jason Parraga, with help from Ryan Flaherty, for the Marist Openflow Research project.
 To report bugs, post suggestions, or any other inquiries, please visit http://openflow.marist.edu/

 Floodlight is an Apache licensed, Java based OpenFlow controller originally written by David Erickson at Stanford University.